Find Grad Schools

 11 Yearly Graduations

 Clark Atlanta University comes in at #2 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
-The average in-state tuition for full-time undergraduates is $23,484 per year, while in-state graduate students, on average, pay $19,020 per year.
+Roughly 3,700 attend the school each year.
+The average in-state tuition for full-time undergraduates is $21,948 per year, while in-state graduate students, on average, pay $17,118 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in liberal arts / sciences & humanities from CAU.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.
-Data shows that CAU graduates that hold this degree go on to make a median salary of $64,534.
+Of these students, 33% were women and 67% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations

 University of Maryland - Baltimore County comes in at #3 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
 Roughly 13,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,238 per year, while in-state graduate students, on average, pay $12,960 per year.
+The average in-state tuition for full-time undergraduates is $9,056 per year, while in-state graduate students, on average, pay $12,582 per year.
 During the most recent year for which we have data, 10 people received their doctor's degree in liberal arts / sciences & humanities from UMBC.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 80% were women.
-Those who complete their doctor's degree in liberal arts / sciences & humanities at University of Maryland - Baltimore County make a median salary of 64,534.
+Of these students, 89% were women and 56% were members of underrepresented racial-ethnic groups.

 9 Yearly Graduations

 The 4th most popular school in the country for liberal arts / sciences & humanities majors who are seeking their doctor's degree is Southern Methodist University.
 Each year, around 12,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,212 per year, while in-state graduate students, on average, pay $31,590 per year.
+The average in-state tuition for full-time undergraduates is $55,012 per year, while in-state graduate students, on average, pay $31,590 per year.
 During the most recent year for which we have data, 9 people received their doctor's degree in liberal arts / sciences & humanities from SMU.
-Of these students, 54% were women and 38% were members of underrepresented racial-ethnic groups.
-Data shows that SMU graduates that hold this degree go on to make a median salary of $64,534.
+Of these students, 75% were women and 13% were members of underrepresented racial-ethnic groups.

 #5